Let’s be honest – buying a used motorcycle can be exciting and terrifying at the same time.

 - YOUR EYES

-- Flashlight (trust me, you’ll need a good one)
+- Flashlight (trust me on this one)

 - Tire pressure gauge